 ToolsGroup SO99 and Lumpy Demand

-Of the vendors I have analyzed, probably the one (that does not specialize in service parts) with the greatest focus on demand intermittency is ToolsGroup.
+Of the vendors I have analyzed, probably the one (that does not specialize in service parts) with the most significant focus on demand intermittency is ToolsGroup.
 This is consistent with ToolsGroup ‘s orientation towards detailed planning, as is demonstrated in the screenshot below:

 Notice that with ToolsGroup, the lumpiness shows in the demand history.
 However, the future lines in purple and blue are very long.
 This is called the prediction interval, which is the range over which a forecast is likely to fall.
 On a lumpy product like this one, notice how broad the range is when compared to the more predictable demand pattern below:

 The more predictable item has a smaller range of values.
 It is inherently more forecastable.
-ToolsGroup’s interface allows to me to demonstrate a basic concept about forecasting, which is what a good user interface should be able to do.
+ToolsGroup’s interface allows me to demonstrate a basic concept about forecasting, which is what an excellent user interface should be able to do.